 Types of Addiction: Drug, Alcohol, Food

-Guiding families through the intervention counseling process is the cornerstone of our services.
+Guiding families through the intervention counseling process is the keystone of our services.
 Intervening on a family member, friend or co-worker can take several non-confrontational forms and is indeed a genuine act of love and kindness.
-Too many families are afraid to intervene on someone suffering from the disease of addiction because they’re afraid of how the addict will respond to being challenged over their illness.
+Too often families are afraid of intervening on someone suffering from the disease of addiction because they’re afraid of how the addict will respond to being challenged over their illness.

 We encourage families to think about intervention as doing what is medically necessary, just as they would do if their child or parent were refusing treatment for diabetes or cancer.
 There are people who do not believe addiction is a disease, and therefore dismiss this comparison, but the facts are, addiction is acute, persistent and fatal if not treated.

-Getting an individual to treatment can be another difficult task; Signs of an addict, when to step in
+Getting an individual to treatment can be another difficult task; Signs of an addict, and when and how to intervene can be an incredibly challenging task.

-Post-treatment consultation may continue indefinitely following a successful treatment program.
+Post-treatment consultations may continue indefinitely following a successful treatment program.
 Our post-treatment services are available for both family members and recovering individuals.

 Food and Sugar Addiction